Azita Ghanizada: Life and career

 Ghanizada is also a notable advocate for both Middle Eastern North African (MENA) and South West Asian North African (SWANA) performers in Hollywood, and women in Afghanistan.
-In 2016, she founded the MENA Arts Advocacy Coalition, MAAC; and in 2017 she succeeded in lobbying the Screen Actors Guild and Alliance of Motion Picture and Television Producers (SAG-AFTRA) with other performers to include MENA as its own diverse category in theatrical contracts.
+In 2016, she founded the MENA Arts Advocacy Coalition, MAAC, and in 2017, she succeeded in lobbying the Screen Actors Guild–American Federation of Television and Radio Artists (SAG-AFTRA) with other performers to include MENA as its own diverse category in theatrical contracts.
 This success marked the first new hiring category in a labor contract in 37 years.
-She also works as a global Ambassador for "Women for Women International", focusing on getting women in Afghanistan back to work and educated.
+She also works as a global Ambassador for Women for Women International, focusing on getting women in Afghanistan back to work and educated.